pairing4good/academy/012-javascript/002-structures.md

 ## Turn In Your Assignment
 - Add a link to your GitHub repository
 - Add links to your story demo videos

+## Key Concepts
+- JavaScript is an object-oriented computer programming language commonly used to create interactive effects within web browsers.
+-